 For the DVD Store scripts, we used a number of clients to simulate a number of users putting a load on the server.
 For our clients, we created a folder we called C:\ClientShare to store workload scripts, and shared this folder for access from our controller machine.
-We installed the .NET 3.5 framework on each client VM, as the

-DVD Store test executable requires at least .NET2.0.
-We created a performance counter log on each client machine to track the number of orders per minute (OPM) each virtual database server returns.
+We installed the .NET 3.5 framework on each client VM, as the DVD Store test executable requires at least .NET 2.0.
+We created a performance counter log on each client machine to track the number of OPM each virtual database server returned.
 We followed this process for each installation: